vidyar/shippabledocs1/sources/start.rst

 **Step 2** : Hook up Github
 ---------------------------

-After signing in to Shippable, goto your subscriptions page by clicking subs on the sidebar.
+After signing in to Shippable, goto your repositories page by clicking on settings button.
 You will see a list of repositories for your personal accounts and any organizational accounts you have access to.
 Enable the repo that you wish to do build.

 -------

 **Step 3** : Create YML file